bitTobiasMeier/Basta2017_SvcFabric_Lab/README.md

-# Basta2017_SvcFabric_Lab
-Service Fabric Example of the lab at BASTA!
-2017 in Mainz (Germany)
+# Example code for the lab at the conference BASTA!
+2017: Microservices with Azure Service Fabric

 Requirements: http://blog.bridging-it.de/blog/blogeintrag_4800.html